-The Pilbara Networks Access Code requires covered network service providers that also generate or retail electricity (vertically integrated suppliers) to submit ringfencing rules to the ERA for approval.
-Currently there are two covered networks - the Alinta Energy Port Hedland network and the Horizon Power coastal network.
+The Pilbara Networks Access Code requires covered network service providers to submit ringfencing rules to the ERA for approval.
+Currently, the Code covers two Pilbara networks:

-The purpose of the ringfencing rules is to ensure that vertical integration does not lead to a reduction in competition in generation and retail markets.
+The purpose of the ringfencing rules is to ensure that vertical integration of the covered network service provider with other businesses does not lead to a reduction in competition in generation and retail markets.
 The ringfencing requirements are set out in Chapter 8 of the Code.
 The rules must ensure that:

 - Commercially sensitive information that is received by the network business is not used outside of the network business or for a purpose other than the purpose for which the information was acquired or developed.